avi-otterai/trivia/PRD.md

    - Sign up/login
    - Click "New Project"
    - Choose organization, name your project (e.g., "wikitrivia")
-   - Set database password (save this!)
+   - Set database password (save securely, never commit to git!)
    - Choose region closest to your users
    - Wait for project to be created (~2 minutes)